-In a vote held on 8 June in Strasbourg, but the result of which was only released on 9 June - due to the remote counting of votes, as the plenary session is held in a hybrid format - the assembly gave its ‘green light’ to the certified with 546 votes in favour, 93 against and 51 abstentions.
+In a vote held on Tuesday in Strasbourg, but the result of which was only released this morning - due to the remote counting of votes, as the plenary session is held in a hybrid format - the assembly gave its 'green light' to the certified with 546 votes in favour, 93 against and 51 abstentions.

 After, in mid-May, the negotiators of the Portuguese presidency of the EU Council and the European Parliament reached a political agreement on the certificate, proposed by the European Commission last March, the approval by the assembly of the text of the compromise that legally frames the document paves the way for its entry into force, as planned, on 1 July, for a duration of 12 months.